Download OpenAPI specification:Download

 The target column reflects the KPI of the analysis.
 It must therefore clearly reflect the goal of the analysis.

-The field kpi takes the ID of target column.
-And, interest decides whether the goal is to maximize (high_kpi config) or minimize (low_kpi config) the kpi.
+The field kpi takes the ID of the target column.
+And interest decides whether the goal is to maximize (high_kpi config) or minimize (low_kpi config) the kpi.

 If the weight is 0.0, or if the weight value is missing for some row, this row is excluded from analysis.